zorazeng/learn-en/docs/joystick_bit_v2.md

 When download is finished, turn on the power switch and you will hear system sound.

-Push button C, the joystick:bit will vibrate once.
+Push button C, the game:bit will vibrate once.
-Push button D, the joystick:bit will vibrate once.
+Push button D, the game:bit will vibrate once.
-Push button E, the joystick:bit will vibrate once.
+Push button E, the game:bit will vibrate once.
-Push button F, the joystick:bit will vibrate once.
+Push button F, the game:bit will vibrate once.

 ## Information